 C02 Pistols are permitted on site if they are firing under 360 fps with a fresh CO2 canister.
 All CO2 pistols must be chrono checked before use.

 Pyro must be manufactured by a recognised manufacturer (we sell Enola Gaye products on site).
-Gas powered grenades which spray numerous beebs are not permitted.
+"40-Mike" grenades are not permitted to use on site.
 Any item which "propels" pyro is not permitted (unless it is used only by a marshal for a specific purpose (ie milsim games).
 Dynatec type "bang" grenades are permitted, but can only be used as trip mines, rolled into a position or dropped from a height of no more than 1 metre due to their heavy weight and potential for injury.